Our Localised Curriculum

 - Provision for gifted and talented learners should be supported by ongoing high-quality teacher education.

-Incorporating Te Reo, Tikanga and Taha Maori into Curriculum
+Incorporating Te Reo, Tikanga and Taha Maori into our Curriculum

 Target Road School is part of the Te Reo Tuatahi language programme being developed across North Shore Schools.
-In 2014 the school is heavily reliant on the Te Reo Language assistant for guidance.
+In 2014 the school was heavily reliant on the Te Reo Language assistant for guidance.

 Our aim is to develop a Te Reo Tuatahi Progression for students and staff to grow their knowledge and participation

-The school will support the kapahaka group and actively seek skilled Kapahake tutors to share their knowledge and skills with our students.
+The school will support the kapa haka group and actively seek skilled kapa haka tutors to share their knowledge and skills with our students.

-When teachers are planning learning they will, where possible, integrate a Maori perspective.
+When teachers are planning learning they will integrate a Maori perspective.
 Including Maori content shall be a natural extension of the learning.
 Teachers will actively look for opportunities to introduce aspects of New Zealand European and Maori history (including events surrounding the signing of the Treaty of Waitangi) positively, accurately and fairly, so that both sides of the story are examined.